North American blizzard of 2006: New York

 The New York metropolitan area received the brunt of the February Blizzard of 2006.
 All three of the airports in the New York City area (LaGuardia Airport, John F. Kennedy International Airport and Newark Liberty International Airport) were closed during the record blizzard, for the first time since the September 11, 2001 attacks.
 Like the Blizzard of 1996, this winter storm does not meet the criteria to be called a blizzard, however.
 The winds were not strong enough, and visibility was not poor enough.
 Thundersnow, which is a rare occurrence in New York, occurred for about a 4-hour period in parts of The Bronx, Manhattan, Brooklyn, Queens, Rockland and Westchester during the height of the storm early Sunday morning.

 Central Park received 26.9 in of snow, the largest amount for a single storm since records began, breaking the record of 26.4 in that fell on December 26, 1947.
 By comparison, the blizzards of 1996 and 2003 dropped 20.2 and 19.8 in in Central Park respectively.
 The smallest amounts of snowfall were recorded in portions of Nassau County, including the towns of Oceanside, Lynbrook, Rockville Centre and Island Park.

 The snow removal cost in New York City alone is estimated at $27 million.
 It took nearly two days for utility crews to fully restore service to as many as 300,000 customers.

 The storm did not reach very far north of the city; the Albany area only received 1–2 in of snow.
 As a result, the 2005–06 winter season ended up being the first time ever since records began in the late 19th century that New York City received more snow than Albany in a given winter (the inland, upstate city averages about twice as much snowfall per winter as its big neighbor to the south).

 The strong winds downed trees and powerlines, resulting in $3 million in damage (2006 USD).
 The Long Island Rail Road reported extensive delays and as many as eight trains disabled up to several hours after the blizzard.
 The Monday morning commute was no better, as two of the railroad's lines were shut down completely and delays caused headaches for ambitious commuters.
 By Tuesday, two days after the storm, service was back to normal.

-Despite the record snowfall, the New York City schools were open on February 13, owing to planning and work by the city and its snowplow team.
+Despite the record snowfall, New York City schools were open on February 13, owing to planning and work by the city and its snowplow team.